-We returned to her room and it was a serious problem.
+We returned to her room, and it was a serious problem.
 Everyone was crying and some were screaming for their mothers.
-I go to the middle-grade teacher and the three of us worked for thirty minutes to quiet them and make them feel at ease.”
+I got the middle-grade teacher and the three of us worked for thirty minutes to quiet them and make them feel at ease.”

 In retrospect, the Depression was a difficult time for Oklahoman dwellers.
 Financial constraints, poor living conditions, and extreme weather situations caused many hardships.
 Statements given by people who lived during this era demonstrate every-day routines that were quite different from what we face today.
 Although we hope to never face problems of such magnitude, the courage and tenacity that these Oklahomans showed gives us hope that we, too, can confront any situation that life throws our way.